noseglasses/Leidokos-CMake/README.md

 Kaleidoscope-CMake currently depends on a [patched version](https://github.com/noseglasses/arduino-cmake) of [Arduino-CMake](https://github.com/arduino-cmake/arduino-cmake) that is provided as a git submodule in the `3rd_party/arduino-cmake` directory of this project.
+As soon as a [pull request](https://github.com/arduino-cmake/arduino-cmake/pull/17) with the changes has been merged. we will go back to using the original [Arduino-CMake](https://github.com/arduino-cmake/arduino-cmake).

 # For the impatient: A brief example